Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 How To Write a Great Falling Action Sequence

-Falling Action is essential to a great story, and tension release is vital.
+Falling action is essential to a great story because of the vital tension release it offers.

 Easing Tension from the Action